AltraSol/temp/README.md

 #> 2 5.1.0 222   Book     Friday   APR   19.00
 ```

-Use fuzzy_match() to categorize and handle spelling mistakes from OCR
+Using fuzzy_match() to categorize and handle spelling mistakes from OCR
 text

 ``` r